ianpatt/sfse/sfse_readme.txt

 * Where did the log files go?
 - <My Documents>\My Games\Starfield\SFSE\Logs\

+* Where does the SFSE.ini file go?
+- Data\SFSE\SFSE.ini.
+The .ini is generally not needed.
+See the whatsnew for .ini options.

 * How do I uninstall SFSE?
 - Delete the .dll and .exe files starting with sfse_ from your Starfield folder.